forseti-security/forseti-security/install/gcp.md

 ---
 install_type: 'gcp'
+permalink: /install/gcp/
 ---
-# Installing and Deploying Forseti Security to Google Cloud Platform
+# Forseti Security Google Cloud Platform installation

 One of the goals of Forseti Security is to provide continuous scanning and enforcement in your Google Cloud Platform (GCP)environment.